Talkdesk/api/integrations/auth-validation/README.md

 2. Build a request to the external service to validate the given credentials.
 This can be a dummy request just to make sure the credentials are valid.
 It can also be a more elaborate validation through an authorization endpoint provided by the external service.

 3. Return 204 if the request succeeds, 401 otherwise.
+You can also send any authorization parameters (the keys must match the pre-configured ones in EI) from the bridge so that the EI can store it.